The Boots Desk

 • Do I need waterproof boots for city walking?

-Water-resistant is enough for most urban climates — the difference matters only if you regularly walk in standing puddles or heavy rain.
-True waterproof ankle boots (sealed seams, Gore-Tex or equivalent) are rare in fashion categories; if your city is genuinely wet, look at Blundstone or the waterproof chelsea category specifically.
-Otherwise, a water-resistant leather upper plus a 15-minute leather protectant treatment handles most commutes.
+Water-resistant is enough for many urban climates, but the difference matters if you regularly walk through standing water or heavy rain.
+True waterproof ankle boots should mention sealed seams, Gore-Tex, or an equivalent membrane; that is still uncommon in fashion categories.
+If your city is genuinely wet, look at waterproof chelsea boots specifically.
+Otherwise, choose treated leather and maintain it according to the brand’s care instructions.

 • How long should a good ankle boot last?